 - Creates community between vendors and customers

 “Street Newspaper” is a term for a newspaper that focuses on issues surrounding homelessness and poverty and is sold by homeless and formerly homeless individuals on the street.
+You can learn more about our program on our Frequently Asked Questions page.

 - Founder of The Contributor, Inc.